Qiskit/qiskit/README.md

 ```

-You can execute your code in a [real Quantum Chips](https://github.com/QISKit/ibmqx-backend-information).
+You can execute your code in a [real Quantum Chip](https://github.com/QISKit/ibmqx-backend-information).

 More details in [the Qiskit documentation](doc/qiskit.rst).

 ### Next Steps

-Now you're set up and ready to check out some of our other examples in the [Tutorials](https://github.com/QISKit/qiskit-tutorial) repository!
-Our tutorials are developed using [Jupyter Notebooks](https://jupyter.org/), but can be accessed as read-only from the github web page.
-To install it like part of QISKit read installation details [installation details](doc/install.rst#Install-Jupyter-based-tutorials)
+Now you're set up and ready to check out some of the other examples from our [Tutorials](https://github.com/QISKit/qiskit-tutorial) repository!
+These tutorials are developed using [Jupyter Notebooks](https://jupyter.org/), but can be accessed as read-only from their own github web page.
+To install them as part of the QISKit SDK, read the installation details [installation details](doc/install.rst#Install-Jupyter-based-tutorials)

-Start with the [index](https://github.com/QISKit/qiskit-tutorial/blob/master/index.ipynb) and the [‘Getting Started’ example](https://github.com/QISKit/qiskit-tutorial/blob/002d054c72fc59fc5009bb9fa0ee393e15a69d07/1_introduction/getting_started.ipynb).
-If you have [Jupyter Notebooks installed](https://jupyter.readthedocs.io/en/latest/install.html), can copy and modify the notebooks to create experiments of your own.
+Start with the [index tutorial](https://github.com/QISKit/qiskit-tutorial/blob/master/index.ipynb) and then go to the [‘Getting Started’ example](https://github.com/QISKit/qiskit-tutorial/blob/002d054c72fc59fc5009bb9fa0ee393e15a69d07/1_introduction/getting_started.ipynb).
+If already have [Jupyter Notebooks installed](https://jupyter.readthedocs.io/en/latest/install.html), you can copy and modify the notebooks to create your own experiments.

-The *qiskit* directory is the main module of the SDK. and in the *doc* directory you can find the complete SDK documentation.
+The *qiskit* directory is the main module of the SDK, and the complete SDK documentation can be found into the *doc* directory.

 ## More Information

-For more information on how to use QISKit, tutorial examples, and other helpful links, check out:
+For more information on how to use QISKit, tutorial examples, and other helpful links, check this out:

 * **[User Guides](https://github.com/QISKit/ibmqx-user-guides)**,
-  a good starting place to learn about quantum information and computing
+  a good starting place for learning about quantum information and computing
 * **[Tutorials](https://github.com/QISKit/qiskit-tutorial)**,
   for example notebooks, start with the [index](https://github.com/QISKit/qiskit-tutorial/blob/master/index.ipynb) and [‘Getting Started’ Jupyter notebook](https://github.com/QISKit/qiskit-tutorial/blob/002d054c72fc59fc5009bb9fa0ee393e15a69d07/1_introduction/getting_started.ipynb)
 * **[OpenQASM](https://github.com/QISKit/openqasm)**,